Nancy Jaynes, Visionary and Driver Behind the Indiana Breast Cancer License Plate

 The breast cancer license plate is among the most widely purchased special plates on Indiana’s roads,with $25 of the purchase price going directly to the IBCAT.

-Since the license plate was first authorized for circulation in 2002, more than $5 million has been awarded in screening, diagnostic and support program grants.
-The impact of the money raised so far from the license plate has been significant: as of December 2018, tens of thousands of Hoosier women have received screening or diagnostic mammograms, with some, unfortunately, resulting in the unexpected diagnosis of breast cancer that would have otherwise gone undetected.
+Since the license plate was first authorized for circulation in 2002, more than $5.5 million has been awarded in screening, diagnostic and support program grants.
+The impact of the money raised so far from the license plate has been significant: as of December 2019, tens of thousands of Hoosier women have received screening or diagnostic mammograms, with some, unfortunately, resulting in the unexpected diagnosis of breast cancer that may have otherwise gone undetected.
+Many of these same women diagnosed with breast cancer through our grant programs, and other resources have received support assistance while they underwent treatment.
+In 2019 alone, 389 Hoosiers received assistance with mortgage/rent payments, utilities, groceries, transportation, prosthesis, lymphedema supplies, and complementary therapies.

 Early detection is critical to successful treatment of breast cancer, and thanks to the license plates’ success, thousands of other Hoosiers have received education on the importance of early detection.